icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_bldc_position/doc_quickstart/quickstart.rst

 sw_sncn_motorcontrol_ethercat_kit : Quick Start Guide
 -----------------------------------------------------

-This demonstrative application illustrates usage of ``module_ctrl_loops`` and dependent modules to do position control of a brushless DC motor.
+This demonstrative application illustrates usage of ``module_ctrl_loops`` and dependent modules to do position control of a brush-less DC motor.
 Position loop can be closed with a positioning feedback either from a HALL sensor or QEI Sensor.

 Hardware setup
 ++++++++++++++